elastic/kibana/x-pack/plugins/apm/dev_docs/testing.md

 ### A11y checks

-Accessibility test are added on the e2e with `checkA11y()`, they will run together with cypress.
+Accessibility tests are added on the e2e with `checkA11y()`, they will run together with cypress.

 ---